In a class I teach for adults, I recently did the "unpardonable." I gave the class homework! The...

 At the beginning of our next class, I asked if someone wanted to share what happened when they told someone they loved them.
 I fully expected one of the women to volunteer, as was usually the case, but on this evening one of the men raised his hand.
 He appeared quite moved and a bit shaken.

 As he unfolded out of his chair (all 6'2" of him), he began by saying, "Dennis, I was quite angry with you last week when you gave us this assignment.
 I didn't feel that I had anyone to say those words to, and besides, who were you to tell me to do something that personal?
 But as I began driving home my conscience started talking to me.
 It was telling me that I knew exactly who I needed to say 'I love you' to.
 You see, five years ago, my father and I had a vicious disagreement and really never resolved it since that time.
-We avoided seeing each other unless we absolutely had to at Christmas or other family gatherings.
+We avoided seeing each other unless we absolutely had to at other family gatherings.
 But even then, we hardly spoke to each other.
 So, last Tuesday by the time I got home I had convinced myself I was going to tell my father I loved him.

 "It's weird, but just making that decision seemed to lift a heavy load off my chest.